DanielJDupont/Unused-CSS-Modules-Detector/README.md

 ### Opinion: Rationale for Using Pairs of .module.css and .tsx Files for Components for Interview Py

 I enjoy using a pattern of using pairs of `.module.css` and `.tsx` files in React.
 This approach separates styling from logic very clearly, especially as I enjoy writing and having control over all of my own CSS and keeping the use of styling libraries to an absolute minimum.
+I find the animations that styling libaries come with to be very useful as this is something I am weak at, but otherwise I find that they are far more pain than they are worth when trying to achieve a specific look, with a restrictive API you have to learn and difficult to access deeply nested tags.

 I typically write relatively large amounts of CSS so I have found this system to be crucial for myself as placing my CSS into `.tsx` files would overwhelm them quickly.
 I always create a `.module.css` file for every `.tsx` file and I consider breaking down and rewriting components if they exceed ~120 lines.
 I never use a single `.module.css` file with multiple components as I strive to also keep my `.module.css` files as small as possible.

 The cost of having pairs of files is neglibile in the file-folder structure as long as the files are named the same.
-It is important that groups of tightly coupled components are grouped together their folders as always.
+It is important that groups of tightly coupled components are grouped together their folders.
 This tool enforces having a `.module.css` file present even if there is no styling being used for a `.tsx` file, as all components are expected to appear as a pair of files at first visual glance.

+Writing all of your own CSS can quickly fall into an unmaintainable mess of duplicate CSS, or with small tweaks and experiments taking forever.
+When enough CSS is being repeated across components for relatively complex styling (same card designs being repeated or same button designs, or same table designs...) it is very important to move all of the duplicate CSS and JSX to their own component within a Shared folder.
+There may be many Shared folders for a project, each Shared folder resides with what components it is coupled with.

 The pattern of `.tsx` components always being paired with a `.module.css` file also makes it far more clear when a `.ts` file or some other file is present.